DNA Sequencing Traces With Primer Dimers

-- The trace signal is mixed in the early regions (normally before base 400) yet the late regions are not mixed (Figure 1).
+- The trace signal is mixed in the early regions (normally before base 200), yet the later regions are not mixed.
+There is typically a sharp transition between the two regions (Figure 1).

-- The total quality scores counts are generally low to moderate depending on the region affected.
+- The total quality scores counts are generally low to moderate depending on the size of the region affected.

 - Contamination of the template, primer stock or other sequencing reagents with primer dimers.